 While MiiR as a company makes a commitment to impact, it also attracts dedicated staff who are passionate about that same mission.
-A team of Seattle-based MiiRcats spent an afternoon with America SCORES Seattle for their Spring Jamboree.
-Participating schools from the area took to the soccer fields for a round robin tournament.
+A team of Seattle-based MiiRcats spent an afternoon with America SCORES Seattle for their Spring Jamboree, where participating elementary schools from the area took to the soccer fields for a round robin tournament.

 Hayley Reed, Brand Support and Customer Service Wonder Woman, shares her experience of becoming a Roxhill Elementary Super Fan.